Greensboro Federal Court Litigation Attorneys Defend Clients

-If you’re facing criminal charges in federal court, it’s crucial to have an attorney who is familiar with the unique rules and procedures used within that system.
+If you’re facing criminal charges in federal court, it’s crucial to have a federal attorney who is familiar with the unique rules and procedures used within that system.
 As most criminal proceedings are tried in state courts, federal prosecutors usually have access to more resources, cases often move quickly and sentencing guidelines are much stricter.
-Attorneys J. Scott Coalter and Aaron Wellman of Coalter Law, PLLC in Greensboro are experienced federal court practitioners who have been admitted to the Criminal Justice Act Panel for the Middle District of North Carolina.
+Attorney J. Scott Coalter of Coalter Law, PLLC in Greensboro is experienced federal court practitioner who have been admitted to the Criminal Justice Act Panel for the Middle District of North Carolina.
 Our firm also litigates trials in the Eastern and Western Districts of North Carolina and handles appellate matters before the Fourth Circuit Court of Appeals and the Supreme Court of the United States.
 Whether your matter arises from an alleged drug offense, a white collar crime accusation, or some other type of charge, we’ll make sure that you’re fully prepared to defend your rights in federal court.

 Compared to state courts, federal criminal courts can seem intimidating and unforgiving, particularly in the sentencing phase.
 Proceedings usually move quickly as judges often have fewer cases on their docket.
 It might take four months or less before your case is resolved, and U.S. attorneys often spend months gathering evidence before a target — the person linked to a crime — even knows there’s a case against them.
 Federal criminal litigation can include prosecutions for sex crimes where someone is taken across state lines and other types of crimes such as:

 Our criminal defense attorneys provide a free initial consultation so we can work with you to start creating a defense strategy immediately.
 If you have been indicted on federal charges, have received a letter from the government identifying you as the target of an investigation, or have been notified that an existing case is “going federal,” our extensive experience with this system can benefit you.